 Very durable to last a number of years

-Very easy to clean when baby messes on it
+Very easy to clean when the baby messes with it

 No chemical smell

-Waterproof cover ensures no liquid is seeped into the mattress
+A waterproof cover ensures no liquid seeps into the mattress

 A bit pricey for some parents